opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

 You may only only need to fulfill one task :

 ```
-The location of the Android SDK is set according to my own path, with will obviously vary with yours.
+The location of the Android SDK is set according to my own path, which will obviously vary with yours.
 Worry not : Android Studio will automatically warn you of it,
 and propose you to change the path to the one you have.